Warbo/chriswarbo-net/unfinished/self_organising_lists.md

 multiple matches to the front will disrupt the optimisations performed by previous queries, for no benefit and significant extra cost.

+If the assignment were just about spitting out particular values then these issues wouldn't be too bad; but since the context is that self-organising lists are an *optimisation* compared to regular lists, this implementation *isn't* a very good solution since it's actually *slower*.

-The third problem I think is the worst, and it isn't related to the input/output behaviour at all: this implementation is more *complicated* than a function like `lookUp`{.haskell}.
-I'm a big fan of simple code, even if it's slow; in this case there's not even a speed benefit from the extra complication.
-If I came across this in the wild I would just rip it out and replace it with the built-in list functions (perhaps moving it into a QuickCheck property test to test that the simpler version works the same).
-In the rare event that this actually *was* a bottleneck, demonstrated by profiling data, then I would set up some benchmarks (e.g. using Criterion and ASV), and measure that the optimisations I'm making are actually increasing performance rather than hurting it.
+The third problem isn't specific to this assignment, and it isn't related to the input/output behaviour at all: this implementation is more *complicated* than a function like `lookUp`{.haskell}.
+I'm a big fan of simplifying code, even at the expense of speed (if speed's an issue, profile it and benchmark).
+Yet this code is not only more complicated than it needs to be, it's more complicated than the thing it's replacing.
+If I came across this in the wild I wouldn't hesitate to rip it out and replace it with built-in list functions, since they're so much simpler.

 <!-- Sanity checks to abort rendering on error -->